temporalio/documentation/docs/dev-guide/python/index.md

 ## Project-setup

-The project setup section of the Temporal Python SDK Developer's guide covers the minimum set of concepts and implementation details needed to build and run a Temporal Application in Python—that is, all the relevant steps to start a Workflow Execution that executes an Activity.
+The project setup section of the Temporal Python SDK Developer's guide covers the minimum set of concepts and implementation details needed to build and run a Temporal Application in Python - that is, all the relevant steps to start a Workflow Execution that executes an Activity.

 - [Install the Temporal CLI](/dev-guide/python/project-setup#install-cli): Download and install the Temporal CLI for Mac, Linux, or Windows.
 - [Choose a development Cluster](/dev-guide/python/project-setup#choose-dev-cluster): Discover which development Cluster you should choose